Monishver11/monishver11.github.io/_posts/2024-12-20-linear-algebra.md

   - **Eigenvalues and Eigenvectors:** The eigenvectors of the covariance matrix represent the directions of maximum variance, while the eigenvalues represent the magnitude of variance along these directions.
   - **Rank:** The rank of the covariance matrix corresponds to the number of **independent** features.
 If the matrix is rank-deficient, it indicates linearly dependent features.
 - **Relevance in Machine Learning:**
-  - **Principal Component Analysis (PCA):** In PCA, the covariance matrix is used to identify the directions (eigenvectors) of maximum variance in the dataset.
+  - **PCA:** In PCA, the covariance matrix is used to identify the directions (eigenvectors) of maximum variance in the dataset.
 Eigenvalues indicate how much variance is explained by each principal component.
 This helps in dimensionality reduction by selecting the most important components.
   - **Multivariate Gaussian Distribution:** In probabilistic models like **Gaussian Mixture Models (GMM)**, the covariance matrix defines the shape of the data distribution.
 It is used to model the distribution of features in a multi-dimensional space.
   - **Feature Selection:** Covariance matrices help identify correlated features.
 Features that show high covariance (i.e., strong correlation) can be dropped or combined to improve model performance and reduce dimensionality.